 Located in a beautiful town, Grand Rapids Community College may be the place where you learn an exciting trade and go on to a successful career.
 There are a number of certificate and degree programs available.
 Here are a few of those programs: Automotive Servicing Certificate, Electronic Engineering Technology, Plastics-Polymer Engineering Technology, Culinary Arts, Personal Chef, and countless others.
 See if GRCC is the right place for you.

 5. Bay College

 Bay College is another high-quality school that can prepare you to succeed in the challenging workplace.
-You can study Athletic Training, Automotive Management, Construction Management, Emergency Medical Tech, Forestry, and Water Technology.
-And these are just some of the programs available!
+You can study Athletic Training, Automotive Management, Welding Technology, Emergency Medical Tech, Certified Medical Technician, Forestry, and Water Technology.
+And these are just some of the programs available in Escanaba, Online and West Campus in Iron Mountain!
 See if Bay College is the place where you will learn your trade.

 6. Wayne County Community College